fazillatheef/homepage/README.md

 # homepage
 WIP.
 To do
-1. Add sqlite database to store the links
+1. Add sqlite database to store the links  [done]
    a.
 Card
    b.
 Links
    c.
 Shortcut
+   d.
+Images
 3. Implement Ajax for add and remove links
 4. Image upload for shortcuts
 5. Implement Ajax for new cards